 Although there has been several debates on the advantages and disadvantages of cryptocurrency and the enterprise, one issue with it is cyber security.
-Dealing with bitcoin or any other cryptocurrency could be an advantage for revenue, but cyber security experts are concerned with the risk of mining and using internal resources on the local network.
+Dealing with bitcoin or any other cryptocurrency could be an advantage for revenue.
+But cyber security experts are concerned with the risk of mining and using internal resources on the local network.
 In addition to insider threats, hackers have turned to embedded malware on malicious websites to steal resources from a viewer’s computer and use them to mine cryptocurrency.

-With the boom in bitcoin prices, mining cryptocurrency has been a way for end users to build wealth.
+With the boom in Bitcoin prices, mining cryptocurrency has been a way for end users to build wealth.
 It’s unregulated and volatile, but early miners have made millions after the increased price in bitcoin.
-Many of them have moved their investments into other cryptocurrency such as Ethereum, Litecoin or Monero.
+Many of them have moved their investments into other cryptocurrency such as Ethereum, Litecoin, or Monero.

 The type of coin a user mines doesn’t matter, but the resources needed to mine crypto put a strain on the local network.
 Mining cryptocurrency takes more electricity than usual, so you might see utility costs increase when users are mining cryptocurrency on the network.
 This is because mining requires user machines to use CPU and memory resources to perform calculations.
-When the machine successfully performs a calculation, a crypto is produced.
+Each time the machine successfully performs a calculation, a crypto is produced.
 The amount of money the user makes depends on the cryptocurrency mined and the value of that cryptocurrency.

-The change in electricity usage is astronomical, so don’t disregard the changes in what you could see as a very high utilities bill.
+The change in electricity usage is astronomical.
+So don’t disregard the changes in what you could see as a very high utilities bill.
 For the average gamer, playing 8 hours of games consumes about 2,000 kW/h per year of electricity.
 With mining cryptocurrency, the same person using a computer for 8 hours a day could use up to 5,000 kW/h each year.
-These figures only reflect one computer in use, but many users will add several systems to their mining operation.
-If an insider has access to servers or more powerful machines on the network, this would be primary targets but would greatly increase utility costs and slow network productivity.
+These figures only reflect one computer in use.
+But many users will add several systems to their mining operation.
+If an insider has access to servers or more powerful machines on the network, this would be primary targets.
+But would greatly increase utility costs and slow network productivity.

 Hackers and Crypto Exchanges